emmawalshdev/kaytea_art/README.md

 5. My shipping details should autofill if I am logged in so that I can quickly checkout.

 **Customer care**
-1. To be able to set up an account, so that I can login on return and view my data.
+1. To be able to set up an account, so that I can log in on return, and view my data.
 2. To be able to contact the shop owner easily in case I have a question related to my order.
 3. To see a summary of my order after I make a purchase so that I can review the details.
 4. To see a list of my order history so that I can check up on my recent activity.